 Members can use the Members List to find other members.

-- Click on their site username or real name.
+- Click on their site username.
 That will take you to their user-account page.

 - Find the contact tab in the horizontal link list on their account page.* You can use that form to send a message.